Toterino/US-image-generation/README.md

 > **_NOTE:_** the following guide is thus written ONLY for reproducibility purposes on BUSI; the recommended and proper way to finetune stable diffusion is to directly use Justin Pinkney's repository and to follow their corresponding guide.
 >
 ### _root_dir_
-Stable diffusion 1.5 was downloaded from the hugging face [page](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) (v1-5-pruned.ckpt) and placed in ```models/ldm/sdv1-5/```
+Stable Diffusion 1.5 was downloaded from the hugging face [page](https://huggingface.co/runwayml/stable-diffusion-v1-5/tree/main) (v1-5-pruned.ckpt) and placed in ```models/ldm/sdv1-5/```

+The following terminal command was executed to install all prerequisities: ```conda create environment.yaml```

 ### _simple.py_
-This file is used as is from Pinkney's repository; it facilitates the setup of the local dataset.
+This file is used from Pinkney's repository; it facilitates the setup of the local dataset.
+The HF class was removed since it was not used.

 ### _train.yaml_
 The ```pokemon.yaml``` file from Pinkey's repository was used and slightly modified.